 Baleada Queen is one of Central America’s most enigmatic and best kept secrets.
 A gringa who found success as a telenovela star at an extremely young age, only to have a very public meltdown and disappearance between the years of 2015 and 2016.
-She has recently gained attention for the puzzling photographs and videos she began publishing post-disappearance, first on her Instagram (mysteriously deleted) and then on a virtual shrine—a website dedicated to herself.
+She has recently gained attention for the puzzling photographs and videos she began publishing post-disappearance, first on her Instagram (mysteriously deleted) and then on a virtual shrine—a website dedicated to herself (now unavailable).
 In one aspect, these pieces appear to be an attempt to reach out to her former audience (and a new one as well) in order to combat the loneliness and isolation she feels.
 More than anything, they serve as a candid and public diary, chronicling her road to recovery and redemption.

 You can view Baleada Queen’s video piece, Welcome To My Home, here.